Controlled Sequential Information Fusion with Social Sensors: Structure of Optimal Incentive Policies

 We wish to determine conditions under which the optimal incentive policy has the following intuitive threshold structure: don't incentivize if the estimate $\pi < \pi^*$, and incentivize using an exactly specified incentive function otherwise.
 Some of the advantages of the threshold policy are: (i) To compute the threshold policy (as in Fig.\ref{subfig1:STMT}), one only needs to compute the single belief $\pi^*$; whereas a general policy (as in Fig.\ref{subfig2:STMT}) requires PSPACE hard dynamic programming recursion offline. (ii)~To implement a controller with a threshold policy, one only needs to encode~$\pi^*$ and the incentive function, so its practically useful. \\ {\bf Incentive Function}: For future reference, we define the incentive function of the fusion center $\Delta(\eta_{y}) \in [0,1]$ as

-where $\eta_{y}$ is the private belief update (\ref{eq:PBU}), $l_3 = \frac{\gacq_2 - \gacq_1}{\delta_2 - \delta_1}$, and $\alpha, \beta, \delta, \gacq$ are as in (\ref{eq:rwrd}). \\ The incentive function (\ref{eq:Delt}) naturally arises{\footnote{See also the proof of Theorem~\ref{lem:lmts}.}} by reformulating~(\ref{eq:AcS}).
-The parameters in the incentive function are chosen such that $l_1>0$, $l_2>0$ and $l_3>0$.
-A sufficient condition is such that $\alpha_1 > \alpha_2 \geq \beta_1 > \beta_2$, $\delta_2> \delta_1$ and $\gacq_2 > \gacq_1$. \\ \textbf{\underline{Model Assumptions}:} We now give sufficient conditions under which the optimal incentive policy (\ref{eq:RMVP}) has a threshold structure. \begin{compactenum} \item[(A1)] The observation distribution $B_{xy} = \mathbb{P}(y|x)$ is TP2 (totally positive of order 2), i.e, the determinant of the matrix $B$ is non-negative. \item[(A2)] The reward vector $r_a$ is supermodular, i.e, $r(1,1) > r(2,1)$ and $r(2,2) > r(1,2)$ for every $p \in [0,1]$. \end{compactenum} (A1)~is an assumption on the underlying stochastic model, and enables the comparison of the posteriors.
+where $\eta_{y}$ is the private belief update (\ref{eq:PBU}) with $\pi_k$ replaced by $\pi$, The incentive function (\ref{eq:Delt}) naturally arises{\footnote{See also the proof of Theorem~\ref{lem:lmts}.}} by reformulating~(\ref{eq:AcS}).
+A set of parameters in the incentive function that ensure $\Delta(\eta_{y}) \in [0,1]$ are $l_1>0$, $l_2>0$ and $l_3>0$.
+A \textit{sufficient condition} is that $\alpha_1 > \alpha_2 $, $\delta_2> \delta_1$ and $\gacq_2 > \gacq_1$.
+For other forms of reward functions (see Appendix~\ref{App:Dis}), the expression for $\Delta(\eta_{y}) \in [0,1]$ and the conditions on the model parameters are suitably derived.\\ \textbf{\underline{Model Assumptions}:} We now give sufficient conditions under which the optimal incentive policy (\ref{eq:RMVP}) has a threshold structure. \begin{compactenum} \item[(A1)] The observation distribution $B_{xy} = \mathbb{P}(y|x)$ is TP2 (totally positive of order 2), i.e, the determinant of the matrix $B$ is non-negative. \item[(A2)] The reward vector $r_a$ is supermodular, i.e, $r(1,1) > r(2,1)$ and $r(2,2) > r(1,2)$ for every $p \in [0,1]$. \end{compactenum} (A1)~is an assumption on the underlying stochastic model, and enables the comparison of the posteriors.
 The observation distribution being TP2 \cite{Kri16} implies that in higher states, the probability of receiving higher observations is higher than in lower states. \\ (A2)~is required for the problem to be non-trivial.
-If it does not hold and $r(i,1) > r(i,2)$ for $i = 1,2$, then $a=1$ always dominates $a=2$; the sensors provide no useful information.
+If it does not hold and $r(i,1) > r(i,2)$ for $i = 1,2$, then $a=1$ always dominates $a=2$; the sensors provide no useful information. (see Sec.\ref{subsec:CFNB} for assumptions in non-binary environments)